XenoForce/Easy-Resources/README.md

 **Notes:**

-Also see the Cores Anywhere mod, which is a Java mod.
+Also see the "Cores Anywhere" mod, which is a Java mod.